GoogleChromeLabs/wpp-research/cli/README.md

 ### `benchmark-url`

 Sends the selected number of requests with a certain concurrency to provided URLs to find out the median response time for each URL.
-It can also track Server-Timing metrics and get media values for each of them.
+It can also track Server-Timing metrics and get median values for each of them.

 #### Arguments